CCPCookies/resourcesPublic/doc/source/DesignDocuments/filesystemDesign.rst

 2. ``LOCAL_CDN``
 3. ``REMOTE_CDN``

-Most operations allow the user to specify which filesystem type the source/target files adhear to.
+Most operations allow the user to specify which filesystem type the source/target files adhere to.

 Operations also allow lots of mixing and matching for different inputs.
 For example patches may source previous build resources using ``LOCAL_RELATIVE`` but source latest from ``REMOTE_CDN``.